Language Information

 QUESTION: Who needs to take the Arabic, Hebrew, or Turkish Language Placement Test ?

-2. Students who have prior knowledge of Arabic, Hebrew, or Turkish and want to study Arabic, Hebrew, or Turkish at Northwestern.
+2. Students who have prior knowledge of Arabic, Hebrew, or Turkish and want to continue to study the language at Northwestern.

-3. Students who have come back from study abroad and need to be placed into the appropriate level of Arabic, Hebrew, or Turkish, or need to earn specific Arabic, Hebrew, or Turkish language credits .
+3. Students who have come back from study abroad and need to be placed into the appropriate level of Arabic, Hebrew, or Turkish, or need to earn specific Arabic, Hebrew, or Turkish language credits.

 These criteria apply to all students, including transfer students and students in graduate and professional schools.